parallax background

 My Work

 Neutrophilic cholangitis (NC) is increasingly identified in dogs but the aetiopathogenesis is poorly understood.
 Initial work centred on a descriptive studies of this condition, aiming to characterise key clinical features.
-A small case series (O'Neill et al 2006) and then a retrospective, multi-centre study and larger case series (Tamborini et al 2016) identified an association of NC with gallbladder (GB) disease suggesting a common aetiopathogenesis or that one condition predisposes to the other.
-Multidrug resistant bacteria were also commonly identified in these cases with important One Health implications.
+A small case series (O'Neill et al 2006) and then a retrospective, multi-centre study and larger case series (Tamborini et al 2016) identified an association between NC with gallbladder (GB) disease, suggesting a common aetiopathogenesis or that one condition predisposes to the other.
+In addition, multidrug resistant bacteria were commonly identified in these cases with important One Health implications.

-More recent work, performed as a DVMS study, focussed on the use of fluorescence in situ hybridisation to further characterise the role of bacteria in NC and gallbladder disease.
-Nanostring technology allowed characterisation of the gene expression pattern in a series of NC cases, helping to start investigation of aetiopathogenesis of this condition.
-The final part of this study was an ultrasound study aimed at establishing a reference interval for the normal thickness of the gallbladder wall (Martinez 2021).
+More recent work, performed in my lab as a DVMS project (Martinez), focussed on the use of fluorescence in situ hybridisation (FISH) to further characterise the role of bacteria in NC and gallbladder disease, identifying the gallbladder as an important nidus for infection.
+Nanostring technology allowed characterisation of the gene expression pattern in a series of NC cases, helping to start to unravel the aetiopathogenesis of this condition, with the first paper published earlier this year (Ryan et al 2023).
+The final part of this study was an ultrasound study aimed at establishing a reference interval for the normal thickness of the gallbladder wall (Martinez et al 2023).
+A current DVMS project (Broadbridge) is continuing this work, looking at differences in the gene expression patterns between dos with NC and those with reactive hepatitis, and additionally at the diagnostic performance of ultrasound in canine gallbladder disease.

 Potential Projects